San Antonio Probation Lawyer

 Regular Probation is different than Deferred Adjudication.
 In regular probation, you have been found guilty of the offense and you have a final conviction on your record, however, your maximum sentence for violating probation is usually capped below the maximum range of punishment for your offense.

 In Texas, probationers may be entitled to early termination and may request modification of the conditions of their probation.
 In some cases, the terms of probation may be eased or terminated altogether.
 However, if you are facing a violation report, you are risking jail or prison time.
-Either way, a good criminal attorney can help develop options to keep you on probation when facing prison or by making your probation easier or even ending probation early.
+Either way, a good San Antonio criminal lawyer can help develop options to keep you on probation when facing prison or by making your probation easier or even ending probation early.
 However, if you are being violated by your probation officer, you need to consult a good criminal lawyer quickly, because you may be arrested before you have the chance.

 Remanded Without Bond (RWOB)